 What do I do once the plan check is done?

-You can pick up your plans from the Building and Fire Safety Division and make the necessary corrections on the plans.
+If you did a paper submittal, you can pick up your plans from the Building and Fire Safety Division and make the necessary corrections on the plans.
 Once all of the corrections are made you will need to resubmit them for recheck.
 When that is complete, we will notify you to come in and pick up your permit.

 How long will recheck take?